apache/hbase/hbase-native-client/README.md

 # hbase-native-client

-Native client for HBase 0.96
+Native client for HBase

-This is a C  library that implements a
+This is a C/C++  library that implements a
 HBase client.
-It's thread safe and libEv based.

 ## Design Philosphy